pieterjandesmedt/vite-et-reves/content/captains-log/2019-12-02-broad-reach.md

 We did a third gibe, intentionally this time, around Cabo de Gata, and sped on in a straight line to Almeria harbor.
 By now it was dark.
 The moon was too small to penetrate the thick cloud cover.
 It started to rain.
 Then a thunderstorm crept up from behind us.
 I never looked at it, instead kept my eyes on the Almeria city lights in the distance.
 If nothing else works, a total unwillingness to look facts in the face will see us through.
 Vite & Rêves lived up to her name and outran the thunderstorm.
 It rumbled in frustration and electrocuted a few sardines.

 On our arrival in Almeria, around 0:30, it started raining harder and harder.
 We tried the marina.
-A guy came out in his car and yelled at us _"No es posible!
+A guy came out in his car and yelled at us: _"No es posible!
 Something something catamarán"_.
 I pointed at a spot that was obviously big enough to hold our _catamarán_. _"No es posible!"_

 Dejected, we exited the marina and tried to anchor next to it.
 But the place was too deep, too narrow and our anchor didn't take hold.
 I didn't want to take any chances with the storm coming and after 3 tries I said: "Screw this, I'm tired of this situation.
 I'm tying off to the forking fuel dock.
 Funk it."
 I may have used slightly stronger language.
 By now the rain was bucketing down.